Immortality-IMT/Manhattan-Group/README.md

 We suggest to double the miner's block reward and fund deSci with it.
 The miner is retricted to donate the extra block reward to whomever they choose.

 deSci wants to fund future technologies with blockchain and crypto.
+Technologies that unlock technologies, watershed technologies such as AGI would cause a universal upgrade.

 The whitepaper is being written at https://imt.cx/blockchain.html